Installation & Setup

 npm install @jrgermain/stylesheet

-Then, in the entry point of your project (typically a file named root, index, or main), add the following import statement:
+Next, in the entry point of your project (typically a file named root, index, or main), add the following import statements:

 JavaScript Copied!